Review of: Robinhood

 Reviewed by: Larry Ludwig

 With the Robinhood app, yes, you can truly make free stock trades.
 The no-frills service targets primarily Millennial investors.
 The service is easy to use and is limited in functionality.
-Unfortunately, it is only available on mobile devices.
+Unfortunately, it web-based service is still in beta.
 But did we mention it's free?

 Formally known as Robinhood Financial, LLC, the Robinhood app takes from the rich and gives to the poor.
 Well, no, it doesn’t do that; it just allows you to make stock trades for free.
 Robinhood is a no-frills stock broker with no minimum deposit.

-To access the service you need to install an app on your iPhone, iPad, Apple Watch or Android smartphone.
-A web-based interface is something that’s planned in the future but currently, has no ETA.
+To access the service you currently need to install an app on your iPhone, iPad, Apple Watch or Android smartphone.
+A web-based interface is in beta and should be released to the general public shortly.

 Based on the limitations and focus, Robinhood is obviously catering to the Millennial crowd, with their smartphone being their primary computing device.
 Millennials typically do not want any of the additional bells or whistles that come with a traditional discount broker.